mgrman/BlazorWith3d/samples/BlazorWith3d.ExampleApp.Client/readme.md

 Define the messages, then a MemoryPack source generator can generate the serialization.
-And another one to specify our own union handling as then we could support structs as well And another one to specify the higher level APIs in C# and in Typescript
+And my source gen generates the highlevel API and union handling

+so source gen supports the low level binary api

- - so if renderer wants, it can implement this high level API only
+if renderer wants, it can implement this high level API only with potentially another source gen to generate the pure JS wrapper (as sending messages back to .NET needs some boilerplate)

+## Prio 0

 - optimization: if message has fields, generete singleton for it and ignore it in method/event parameters
 - to consider: the methods to invoke, do not need force the message, maybe create a overload where the fields themselves can be provided instead

-## Prio 0

 - TEST first if in typescript based implementation, it is better to use direct JS method interop or rather set up message passing channel
 - due to callback not being directly supported in invocation, I am leaning a bit towards using messages and the T4 generate the types